mustafakenlic/ChatApp/README.md

 **This chat app was created as part of a job interview with Doc-Q.**

-The purpose of this app is to be used in business as a personal communication tool.
+The purpose of this app is to be used in business as a employes communication tool.

 ## To Do